Calculate external calibration curve results

 calc_calibration_results.Rd

-Calibration curves are calculated for each feature using ISTD-normalized intensities and the corresponding concentrations of calibration samples, as defined in the qc_concentrations
+Calibration curves are calculated for each feature using ISTD-normalized

-The regression fit model (linear or quadratic) and the weighting method (either "none", "1/x", or "1/x^2") can be defined globally via
+or quadratic) and the weighting method (either "none", "1/x", or "1/x^2")

 and fit_weighting

-for all features, if overwrite_metadata
+for all features, if overwrite_fit_param

 is TRUE

 .
+Alternatively, the

-metadata (columns curve_fit_method
+metadata (columns curve_fit_model

 and fit_weighting

 ).
+If

 and fit_weighting